HOPLAB-LBP/hoplab-wiki/docs/research/fmri/fmri-procedure.md

     - Make sure **no metal or wires** are touching the volunteer’s skin or the bore of the scanner.
     - No wires should be looped within the scanner bore.

+#### Common Issues

+??? failure "Mirror Doesn’t Fit in the Bore"
+    - Check if the **washcloths** are stuck between the edges of the coil, as this could lift the coil's top.
+    - Ensure the bottom part of the coil is properly slotted into the grooves on the table.

+??? failure "Table Doesn’t Move"
+    - The table might be disconnected.
+Press the button located at the **bottom right**, next to the red button (Button 2), to reconnect the table.

+??? failure "Table Moves Too Far Inside Scanner"
+    If the table moves too far inside the scanner, it indicates a calibration failure:

+    1. **Slide the table out** of the scanner.
+    2. **Recalibrate** the patient’s position using the calibration laser.

 ---

 ### Screen Visibility